 .
 Common Criteria is the sector’s most widely recognised standard, with applicability to a wide range of IT industries and products.

 Applus+ clients in Asia will benefit from expert technical support from the Shanghai team for all work that precedes the official Common Criteria evaluation, including a product’s pre-evaluation.

 Official certification ultimately takes place in Spain, where Applus+ boasts two IT security evaluation facilities accredited by Spain’s Common Criteria certification body, the Centro Criptológico Nacional (CCN).
-Certificates issued by the CCN Common Criteria certification is the mostare widely recognised form of certification atboth both at European (SOG-IS) level and at global level (Common Criteria).
+Certificates issued by the CCN Common Criteria certification are recognised both at a European (SOG-IS) level and a global level (Common Criteria).